quarto-dev/quarto-cli/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] documented the quarto version you're running, by providing the output produced by `quarto check` in a terminal in your issue?

+- [ ] documented the RStudio IDE version you're running (if applicable), by providing the value displayed in the "About RStudio" main menu dialog?

+- [ ] documented which operating system you're running?
+If on Linux, please provide the specific distribution as well.

-- [ ] upgraded to the latest version (including your versions of R, the RStudio IDE, and relevant R packages)?
+- [ ] upgraded to the latest version, including your versions of R, the RStudio IDE, and relevant R packages?